There are few plays in baseball more dramatic than a walk-off home run. One of them is a walk-off home run to win a postseason series.

 José Altuve, Astros: 2019 ALCS Game 6

-Edwin Encarnación, Blue Jays: 2016 AL Wild Card Game
+* Edwin Encarnación, 2016 AL Wild Card Game

-This was a low-scoring affair between two AL East foes that was tied at 2 after the fifth inning and remained that way into the 11th at Rogers Centre.
-In the bottom of that frame, with lights-out Baltimore closer Zack Britton still languishing in the bullpen, Ubaldo Jiménez gave up back-to-back one-out singles to Devon Travis and Josh Donaldson, putting runners at the corners.
-Encarnación then crushed a ball into the left-field seats, and the celebration began north of the border, as Toronto headed toward its second straight berth in the ALCS.
+This was a low-scoring affair between AL East foes Toronto and Baltimore that was tied at 2 after the fifth inning and remained that way into the 11th at Rogers Centre.
+In the bottom of that frame, with lights-out Orioles closer Zack Britton still languishing in the bullpen, Ubaldo Jiménez gave up back-to-back one-out singles to Devon Travis and Josh Donaldson, putting runners at the corners.
+Encarnación then crushed a ball into the left-field seats, and the celebration began north of the border as Toronto headed toward its second straight berth in the ALCS.

 Travis Ishikawa, Giants: 2014 NLCS Game 5